Scotchman0/onprem-user-infra/README.md

 # Overview

+**Note: the below steps are NOT SUPPORTED by Red Hat, use at your own risk.

 In some situations, it may be desired to retain the simplicity of an IPI install while allowing custom infrastructure to be used such as:

 - API/Ingress load balancing